uber/signals-ios/README.md

 NSNotifications also require a lot of boilerplate code to register unique names to use as notification identifiers.

-UberSignals solves all of the above problems and provides an inline, type-safe and attach-and-forget way to observe events being fired by objects.
+Signals solves all of the above problems and provides an inline, type-safe and attach-and-forget way to observe events being fired by objects.
 It is also a great replacement for delegates when there is no need to return data from the delegates.

 # Usage